rishabh876/RoundedImageView/README.md

 ### Limitations
 - Android Studio does not display rounded corner in Layout Preview
 - Borders are not supported at the moment.
 Pull requests are welcomed.
-- Shadows are not supported at the moment.
-- RTL support is not present.
 - Oval shape is not supported.

 ### Gradle